esensi/model/readme.md

 ## Unit Testing

 The [Esensi](http://github.com/esensi) platform includes other great packages just like this [Esensi/Model](http://github.com/esensi/model) package.
 This package is currently tagged as `0.3.x` because the other platform packages are not ready for public release.
-While the others may still be under development, this package already includes features that would be mature enough for a `1.x` release including unit testing and extensive testiing in real-world applications.
+While the others may still be under development, this package already includes features that would be mature enough for a `1.x` release including unit testing and extensive testing in real-world applications.

 ### Running the Unit Tests